Tuesday, August 19, 2025

 Dad would tell us he would be back in a bit, and head to the upper pasture where there were plenty of trees to prop up against, and plenty of open space to knell and seek instructions for the life he had been called to.
 I'm fairly certain he enjoyed the large patches of blackberry clusters he had to work his way around, as he headed toward his favorite tree.
 He most likely grabbed a few along the way, being careful not to reach in too far because of the chiggers that would attach themselves to him.
 Chiggers are a definite distraction!

 As a child, I often wondered what he was doing in the woods for such a long time.
 As an adult, I pretty much know.
 Yet, I can only imagine the groanings he must have presented to God.
-Or the amount of worship he offered, as he thanked God for sending his son to cover our sinful nature and for the Holy Spirit who guides us when we don't know up from down, or just how we can manage the days and nights of being giving the charge to guide others, in addition to taking care of his own family.
+Or the amount of worship he offered, as he thanked God for sending his son to cover our sinful nature and for the Holy Spirit who guides us when we don't know up from down, or just how we can manage the days and nights of being given the charge to guide others, in addition to taking care of his own family.

 As children, at least back in the era from which I came, we were not allowed in adult conversation.
 I can 't recall a time when I was even aware such a thing was happening.
 Yet it must have been.
 I do remember a time that I overhead Dad telling Mom the church he pastored had warned him about his new found faith of being holy spirit filled.
 He would have to leave the church if he preached about it.
 He loved the people of that church, so much so, that he withheld what God had shown him, had poured into him.
 Having heard this conversation, I was affected by it.
 In a most negative way.
 I wondered how he felt, knowing God had given him fresh understanding, yet wasn't permitted to share it with those he held close.
 Did he struggle because of it?
 Pretty sure he did.